Code-Institute-Submissions/ms1-project/README.md

   + [https://fontawesome.com/icons?d=gallery]

 ### Media
-Images on the Portfolio page and for my wireframe were from the following:
+Images on the Portfolio page and for my *Wireframes* were from the following:
 + [Madies](http://madies.mx/)
 + [Rino & Pelle](https://www.rino-pelle.com/)
 + [Balsamiq](https://balsamiq.com/)